 - A minimum of 3 yrs. experience in the field of residential construction (e.g. energy rater, general contractor, building inspector, etc).
 You will need to provide both of the following:

 - Dates of practice in the field of residential construction and

 - Contact info of professional reference who can attest to your experience

 - A thorough understanding of basic building science.
 Applicants must complete a minimum of 4 hours of education covering the following topics: building envelope, heat transfer, moisture transfer, air transfer.
-You will need to confirm one of the following:
+You will need to confirm:

 - Certified HERS Rater or BPI Professional or